 33. Smoking is NOT permitted in troop living compartments or troop's mess.
-Smoking is permitted in the heads, washrooms, recreational areas, ~~laderwells~~, and on deck when the ship is underway.
+Smoking is permitted in the heads, washrooms, recreational areas, ladderwells, and on deck when the ship is underway.
 Smoking is not permitted during embarkation or debarkation or on the open decks while the ship is alongside the pier.
-Smoking is permitted in Laderwells when the ship is alongside the pier, but not underway.